Driving inclusive, translational research from the frontline

 GM IRN News

-The GM IRN is a partnership between researchers, patient groups and research-active GP practices serving the most deprived and challenging areas of Greater Manchester.
-The GM IRN aims to co-develop useful, relevant research to help our patients live longer, healthier lives and reduce health inequalities.
-We will achieve this through the Four ‘Cs’:
+The GM IRN is a partnership between researchers and research-active GPs serving the most deprived and challenging areas of Greater Manchester and aims to co-design useful, relevant research to help our patients live longer, healthier lives and tackle health inequalities.

-To co-create useful, relevant research in order to reduce health inequalities and improve health outcomes for our patients.
-Support researchers to ensure inclusive design across the research lifecycle – from developing initial research ideas and research questions; informing the selection of participants and data collection, through to its analysis and evaluating impact.
+We provide research consultancy to commercial and non-commercial researchers to co-design useful, relevant research in order to reduce health inequalities and improve health outcomes for our patients.
+We support researchers to ensure inclusive design across the research lifecycle: from developing initial research ideas and research questions; recruiting participants and collecting data, through to study analysis and evaluating impact.
+We also offer consultancy to health tech companies to ensure that emerging technologies meet the needs of patients with poor health and/or IT literacy.

 Capacity-building

-To develop a network of research-active practices serving populations that are traditionally under-represented in health and social care research, harnessing economies of scale.
-Gather data and insights from primary care teams serving deprived populations in order to inform NIHR policy to support sustainable practice-based research delivery.
-As GP training practices, support the next generation of GP academics in leading research which is catered to practices serving deprived and under-researched populations.
+We offer support to GP practices serving populations that are traditionally under-represented in health and social care research by developing networks to pool resources and harness economies of scale.
+As GP educators, we support the next generation of GP researchers to lead research which is catered to practices serving deprived and under-researched populations.

 Collaboration

-To collaborate with key stakeholders including the NIHR North West RRDN; NIHR Applied Research Collaboration (ARC) GM and their NHS England Research Engagement Network (REN); commercial partners; local patient groups and voluntary care sector organisations to better engage our patients in research.
+We foster collaborations with partners across the North West research infrastructure.
+This includes the NIHR North West RRDN; NIHR Applied Research Collaboration (ARC) GM and their NHS England Research Engagement Network (REN); Higher Education Institutions; commercial partners; local patient groups and voluntary care sector organisations to better engage our patients in research.

 ‘Deep End’ Research: The GM IRN is closely aligned with the ‘Deep End’ movement which originated in Glasgow, aiming to address the Inverse Care Law identified by Tudor Hart over 50 years ago.
 The movement initially comprised formal and informal networks of general practices collaborating with patients and communities and has now spread globally.
 ‘Deep End’ research programmes continue to highlight the striking disparities in resource allocation and health outcomes in primary care, linked to socioeconomic deprivation and the wider social determinants of health.